shyamalschandra/Yankovinator-swift/README.md

 keyword-generator --help
 ```

-The Homebrew formula automatically handles all dependencies and builds the package in release mode.
+The Homebrew formula downloads pre-built binaries from GitHub Releases, so no Swift toolchain is required.

 ### Build from Source